 Let your kids work with the counting cards while you read them a story.
 This is especially great for kids who have a hard time sitting still while listening.
-Engaging their hands can actually help them focus and relating the story and the math activity will help them make connections in their brain.
+Engaging their hands can actually help them focus.
+Relating the story and the math activity will help them make connections in their brain.

 Head over to your craft stash or your sewing kit and grab a handful of buttons, then print off these cards and you can start this activity with your kids.
 It’s one you can use over and over and your kids will continue to have fun and learn!

 Our Favorite Button Books for Kids:

 Once your child’s creativity is sparked with this fun activity, take it a step further with these engaging resources: